 1. Who hasn’t dreamed of going to Las Vegas and leaving a millionaire?
-The luckiest winner of all time has to be Elmer Sherwin, who at the age of 76 won a Megabucks jackpot of $4.6 million on very first day the Mirage Hotel opened in 1989.
+The luckiest winner of all time has to be Elmer Sherwin, who at the age of 76 won a Megabucks jackpot of $4.6 million on the very first day the Mirage Hotel opened in 1989.
 Sherwin decided he wanted to beat the odds of becoming a second jackpot winner and carried on playing the machines once or twice a week – or maybe he just wanted to justify a gambling addiction… Regardless, 16 years later he won $21 million, at the age of 92, this time giving most of the proceeds to charity.
 Sherwin was aiming to win a third time when he died three years later.

 2. Las Vegas is the brightest city on earth when viewed from outer space, and uses 5600 megawatts of electricity a day – and not all of this comes from the Hoover Dam, as you might expect.
 However, several hotels do care about their environmental impact and are LEED-certified – including the Mandarin Oriental, Aria and Vdara Hotel & Spa.
 In addition, the Bellagio has eco-friendly stretch limos, and the Palazzo has an extensive solar energy system on its rooftop.

 3. About 120,000 people get married in Vegas every year, and The Clark County Marriage Bureau will issue a licence on the spot for only $77.
-Unsurprisingly, there are almost as many ways to get hitched as there are casinos – a 5-minute drive-thru wedding, a KISS theme where the priest is replaced by a Gene Simmons impersonator, on top of the Big Roller observation wheel, on the observation desk of the replica Eiffel Tower, underwater at the Silverton Aquarium… or even in front of the iconic Welcome to Las Vegas sign.
+Unsurprisingly, there are almost as many ways to get hitched as there are casinos – a 5-minute drive-thru wedding, a KISS theme where the priest is replaced by a Gene Simmons impersonator, on top of the Big Roller observation wheel, on the observation deck of the replica Eiffel Tower, underwater at the Silverton Aquarium… or even in front of the iconic Welcome to Las Vegas sign.